Brisbane Girls Grammar School: Campuses and facilities

 In 2013, Brisbane Girls Grammar School acquired a 13-hectare site in Fig Tree Pocket, which comprises two playing fields and three ovals.
 It is 12 km from the CBD and is the home ground for sports such as hockey, cricket and touch.
 The campus is also used to teach environmental sciences, with school groups working with local organisations to rehabilitate areas of ecological significance.
-The site was officially named Rangakarra Recreational and Environmental Education Centre on 23 May 2015 and the Main Field was renamed the Daphne Welch (1949) Oval in honour of past student and sporting legend Daphne Pirie (Welch) MBE, AO.
+The site was officially named Rangakarra Recreational and Environmental Education Centre on 23 May 2015 and the Main Field was renamed the Daphne Welch (1949) Oval in honour of past student and athlete Daphne Pirie (Welch) MBE, AO.
+The second oval is called the Pauline Harvey-Short Oval, named after dedicated alumnae and staff member, Pauline Harvey-Short (Harvey, 1971).